Kabuli pulao

-Kabuli pulao or pulaw is a variety of pilaf made in Afghanistan and Uzbekistan.
-It is known in Afghanistan as Qābilī palaw (قابلی پلو, /prs/), and in Uzbekistan as Osh palov, with neither country referring to it by the name of a city.
-While in English, it tends to be known by the name Kabuli (see below) and in Saudi Arabia, by the name Bukhari rice or ruzz Bukhārī (رز بخاري), after the city of Bukhara.
+Kabuli pulao (also spelled Qabili palow, Dari/Pashto قابلی پلو), a variety of Central Asian pilaf, is the national dish of Afghanistan.
+Although often misspelled and pronounced Kabuli in English, the dish is not named after the Afghan capital, and the name is not used in Afghanistan.
+The word Qabili is believed to derive from Qabil ("capable" or "skillful").
+In Tajikistan and Uzbekistan, the dish is known as the Osh palov, (Note: /uz/) while in Saudi Arabia it is called Bukhari rice, (Note: رز بخاري) after the city of Bukhara, Uzbekistan.

-The core ingredients are steamed rice mixed with caramelized carrots and raisins as well as marinated meat.
+The core ingredients are boiled rice mixed with caramelized carrots and raisins as well as marinated meat.
 Kabuli pulao is commonly garnished with almonds and pistachios.
 Saffron may be added to either the rice, the sauce or the garnishes.
 Varieties of Kabuli pulao have spread from Afghanistan to different parts of Western and Central Asia and Pakistan.

 Origin

 Although referred to in English as "Kabuli" (see § Etymology), the dish did not originate in Kabul.
-More likely, the dish originated at the border of Northern Afghanistan with Uzbekistan.
-Additionally, longstanding communities of northern Afghans and Central Asian émigrés in Saudi Arabia have collectively referred to themselves as "Bukhari's" (despite not all being from Bukhara), and have marketed this dish in the region as "Bukhari rice".
+More likely, the dish originated at the border of northern Afghanistan with Uzbekistan.
+Additionally, longstanding communities of northern Afghans and Central Asian émigrés in Saudi Arabia have collectively referred to themselves as "Bukharis" (despite not all being from Bukhara), and have marketed this dish in the region as "Bukhari rice".

 A variation of Qabili made by Uzbeks within Afghanistan is also referred to as "Uzbeki palaw".
 The Uzbeki version differs from traditional Afghan palaw preparation in that it doesn't steam the rice (sof method), but instead boils the rice until all liquid has been absorbed (dampokht method).
 Palaw dishes form a specific and longstanding tradition of rice preparation in the region, likely dating back as far as Bactrian times.